sourcebroker/deployer-bulk-tasks/README.rst

    **command_filter**
      A string to be used in preg_match to filter commands that should be deployer tasks because usually we do not need all commands to be available as deployer tasks.
-Example "/database:/".
+Example "/.*database:.*/".

    **command_fallback**
-     A string that contains all commands with description that you want to be deployer tasks.
-This is a fallback when our local binary will fail to return list of commands for whatever reason.
+     A string that contains all commands that you want to be deployer tasks.
+This is a fallback which is used ONLY when binary will fail to return list of commands (return exit different than 0).

+   **command_required**
+     A string that contains all commands that you want to be deployer tasks.
+This is a fallback which is used ALWAYS even if binary will return list of commands.
+They are merged with commands returned by binary.

 Commands usage
 --------------